sekhar-36/Quiz-Application/README.md

 - Result at the end of quiz

 ## Installation
-To run this project locally, follow these steps:
+To run this project locally, initially you need to install node.js then follow these steps:
 1. Clone the repository:
    ```bash
    git clone https://github.com/sekhar-36/ReactJs-Quiz